CypherCove/gdx-cclibs/covetools/README.md

         @Asset(value = "egg.png", parameter = "mipmapParams") public Texture eggTexture;
 	}

+The parameter must be a field of the container class, or can be a static member of any class if a fully qualified name is given.

 Finally, you can optionally implement the AssetContainer interface to specify a directory for all the assets, or to get a callback once they're loaded and assigned:

     private static class Stage1Assets implements AssetContainer {